JJ/granada-off/text/university.md

 include a couple of graffiti walls on the back.
 If you are in need of art supplies, it has a *economato* or student discount store where you can buy all kind of brushes, drawing pads and stuff needed for artistry.
-Its main building includings an exhibition space used for works of arts by students and faculty.
+Its main building including an exhibition space used for works of arts created by students and faculty.

 And once you are there, you can walk up the street to the other side